Moximillian/ProtoKit/README.md

 ## Package

-ProtoKit is structured as a Package (Swift Package Manager), each swift file contains a specific feature / functionality.
-Because Swift Package Manager currently lacks support for iOS, a build.sh -script is provided to facilitate use of this framework.
+ProtoKit is structured as a Package (Swift Package Manager, SPM), each swift file contains a specific feature / functionality.
+In Xcode 11 and later, there is native integration with SPM packages

 Current features are:
   * Extensions